prchanda/MonDiag/README.md

 - #### Scenario 1 : Running RCA on failed Activity Log Alert

 ##### Symptom
-An activity log alert setup to track deletion of virtual network didn't get trigger, although we can see activity log generated for the corresponding activity.
+An activity log alert to track deletion of virtual network didn't get trigger, although we can see activity log generated for the corresponding activity.

 ##### Workflow